Friday, August 18, 2023

 ANDREW PICKFORD – Andrew graduated Trine University in 2011 with a degree in business management, with an emphasis in sports management.
 He began to work almost immediately for Creek Enterprises, a telecommunications company based in Adrian, Mich., which is a short distance northeast of his hometown of Sand Creek.
 With Creek Enterprises, he was part of a team that spent five years on assignment in Missouri establishing the company’s presence there.
 He met his future wife, Sydne, while in Missouri.
 They moved to Adrian about four years ago.
 Today, Andrew is Creek Enterprises’ director of safety and in charge of all safety programs and training for the company.
 The Pickfords have a son, Miles, 2, and welcomed twins Hayes and Shay in November 2022.
 (Photo is self-provided and used with permission.)

 NICK PURICHIA – After graduating Franklin College in 2011, Nick obtained a teaching degree from Ball State University then spent 10 years as a teacher and coach at Beech Grove High School in suburban Indianapolis.
 After another teaching and coaching stint at Plainfield High School, also in suburban Indy, where he was briefly reunited with fellow Franklin College quarterback Nathan Ellis, he was hired in 2021 as athletics director for Monrovia High School in the Monroe-Gregg School District in northern Morgan County, Ind., just southwest of Indianapolis.
+As of 2024, he is high school assistant principal.
 Nick has participated as an instructor in the Indianapolis area Bishop Dullaghan Football Camps to help develop middle school athletes for playing at higher levels.
 He, his wife, Sydney, and daughters Evie and Vivi, still live in the Indianapolis area.
 (Photo of Nick with Evie is self-provided and used with permission.)

 CALEB RALEY – After high school, Caleb worked various jobs before joining the Bargersville (Ind.)
 Fire Department, where he still works today.
 Bargersville is a town in western Johnson County, not far from Trafalgar, where he went to high school.
 He lives in Green Township in adjacent Morgan County.